Myrmex/overview/cadmus/dev/frontend/app.md

 - `Dockerfile`
 - `nginx.conf`: the NGINX configuration for serving the web app from the Docker container.
-- `docker-compose.yml`: customize this for the image names and versions.
+- `docker-compose.yml`: _customize this_ for the image names and versions.
-- `docker-compose_linux-vol.yml`: a variation of the preceding, using Linux-hosted volumes for persistent data storage.
+- `docker-compose_linux-vol.yml`: a variation of the preceding, using Linux-hosted volumes for persistent data storage. _Customize this_ in the same way as the preceding one.
 - `dockerignore`

 ## Readme Template